ruslan-korneev/cv/README.md

 > - Setting up Grafana-Prometheus for Django-Postgres project for monitoring and statistics.

-### Python Backend Developer
+### Python Backend Developer at NiceCode
-- NiceCode
 - 01/2021 - 09/2021
-- Rostov-on-Don , Russia
+- Rostov-on-Don, Russia

 > - Was maintaining an existing project - reLife.
 On backend side we were using python, django rest, postgres, daphne, redis, celery, payment system leopay, aws s3.
 On frontend side - react, js.
 > - Built a Telegram Bot which monitoring the added servers, sending notifications if something is broken, or the memory is close to die.
 Stack: python, aiogram, django-admin.

-### Python Backend Developer
+### Python Backend Developer at Supplar
-- Supplar
 - 05/2020 - 01/2021
-- Rostov-on-Don , Russia
+- Rostov-on-Don, Russia
 > Built an Application Server from scratch using Python, Django REST Framework, Postgres for Mobile application written in a Dart, Flutter.
 > Supplar App is generator of daily recipes for everybody, depends on your preferences, such as height, weight, allergies, calories, proteins, fats, carbohydrates and e.t.c

 ### Python Backend Developer
-- Freelance
+- Freelance on Upwork
 - 06/2019 - 05/2020

 > - **Python Backend Development**: Django REST, Postgres, Celery, Redis